-The Company evaluates the carrying value of property and equipment on an annual basis, or more frequently whenever circumstances indicate a long-lived asset may be impaired.
+The Company evaluates the carrying value of property and equipment on an annual basis, or more frequently whenever circumstances indicate a longlived asset may be impaired.
 When indicators of impairment exist, the Company estimates the future undiscounted cash flows attributable to such assets.
 In the event cash flows are not expected to be sufficient to recover the recorded value of the assets, the assets are written down to their estimated fair value.
-During the years ended December 31, 2019 and 2020, the Company did not recognize any impairment of long-lived assets.
+During the years ended December 31, 2019 and 2020, and the three months ended March 31, 2021, the Company did not recognize any impairment of long-lived assets.